Ruska (car): Imports

-In 1978 Ruska began importing Gurgel X12s from Brazil.
+In 1978 Ruska began importing X12s from Brazil.
 Gurgel had also allowed Ruska to rebadge them to circumvent a trademark registration by Jeep in Europe.
 They were disassembled and Ruska modified them to meet Netherlands law.
 Customer could also request modifications.
 Ruska hoped to be able to sell Gurgel's to other European countries.
 Only eight were believed to be registered in the Netherlands.